Accelerating the Deployment and Adoption of Automated Vehicles: Our Role in Project Endeavour

 Running to Autumn 2021, Project Endeavour is led by Oxbotica, alongside DG Cities and Immense as partners, each with globally recognised domain expertise.
 The consortium has also recently welcomed three new consortium partners: TRL, the British Standards Institution (BSI) and Oxfordshire County Council.

 To change the conversation about autonomous vehicles, we must make it relevant to everyone’s needs.
-That’s why we’ve structured this project differently, with advanced simulations at the heart of bringing a future of mobility mindset into the real world.
+That is why we have structured this project differently, with advanced simulations at the heart of bringing a future of mobility mindset into the real world.
 The value of Immense’s simulation platform is to understand the impact of new AV services to all.
 This is achieved by evaluating and validating the pilot, scale-up and transfer phases of automated vehicle service trials across multiple locations.

 Whilst our role in the project primarily focuses on evaluating service operations, we have a wider responsibility to ensure that the technology and services are suitable for a broader number of use cases, enabling us to rapidly adapt to the most high-priority markets and societal needs.